lorynmason/BYOB/README.md

 Making an API call to this endpoint returns all beers.

-Data returned for each recipe:
+Data returned for each beer:
 * beer id
 * beer name
 * beer style